 - Market basket analysis

-Large companies will often have many in-house analysts dedicated full-time to the above areas to optimize and accelerate their businesses.
+Large companies will often have many in-house analysts dedicated full-time to the above areas to optimize and accelerate their businesses or take a data science course.
 At LinkedIn, every product line has extensive user segmentation and purchase funnel optimization.
 For example, you are likely to see a different subscription product offered when you check out based on your profile.
 For smaller companies, there are no resources for hiring full-time analysts.
 The chasm needs to be crossed by DSaaS (Data Science-As-a-Service) services that provide analyses and algorithms that deliver immediate results without spending big on R&D and shorten time to insights.

 Effectively crossing your chasm into hyper-growth is all about knowing where to allocate your resources.
 What if you knew which users were more likely to purchase your products?
 What if you knew the upcoming few weeks were going to have a massively outsized effect on your sales this quarter?